swoldanski/odoo-nginx-docker-multitenant/README.md

 docker run --link odoo:odoo --name nginx -v /nginx/nginx.conf:/etc/nginx/nginx.conf:ro -d -p 80:80 nginx

-REMEMBER to change default Odoo master password from admin to something strong...

-just open in web browser your server address http://example.com - you will be redirected to database manager
+REMEMBER to change default Odoo master password from admin to something strong... to do this just open in web browser your server address http://example.com - you will be redirected to database manager, go to password option and set new MASTER password

-when you will create new database for tenant replace dots in hostname with dash:
+when you will create new database for tenant use your master password and replace dots in hostname with dash:

 example.com -> example-com